 and (2) totally ignores Democrats Hubert Humphrey, George McGovern,

 Walter Mondale, Michael Dukakis, and Al Gore, as well as Republicans Richard Nixon, Gerald Ford, George H.W.
 Bush, Bob Dole, and John McCain."

 The refutation continued:

 Indeed, when you look at all the major party presidential nominees since 1960, you actually find that more "proud liberals" than "red-blooded conservatives" have run for the office.
 Furthermore, it's actually rare for the GOP to nominate a dyed-in-the-wool conservative.
-Even the hated George W. Bush ran in 2000 as a "compassionate conservative" who promised more federal spending on education and religious charities.- Brent Baker is Vice President for Research and Publications at the Media Research Center
+Even the hated George W. Bush ran in 2000 as a "compassionate conservative" who promised more federal spending on education and religious charities.

 The book's more-in-sorrow-than-in-anger tone is belied by blurbs from such noted well-wishers of conservatism as Chris Matthews, Jeffrey Toobin, Jane Mayer, and Leon Wieseltier.
 Sheesh.
 We wish somebody would give us cash for this clunker.